bentayloruk/Enticify.Cs2009.Components/README.md

 It's very simple.
 Look [here](https://github.com/enticify/Enticify.Cs2009.Components/blob/master/src/Enticify.Cs2009.Components/ConfigurableOrderPipelinesProcessor.cs) and [here](https://github.com/enticify/Enticify.Cs2009.Components/blob/master/src/Enticify.Cs2009.Components/RuntimeOrderPipelinesProcessorConfiguration.cs).

-## Wot no tests!?
+##  Tests

-I have integration tests that work for me.
+The two tests are written in F#.
+I also have integration tests that work for me.
 Unfortunately, they are currently in the private [Enticify repos](http://www.enticify.com/).

 ## Why Dude?

 To help my lovely customers switch between the Enticify and CS promotion components so they can see the awesome difference :)

 ## Release Notes

+### 0.8.0

+* Re-designed the configuration options.
+Committed some DTO serialization sins that may change for 3-tier deployments.

 ### 0.5.0